gebaltso/LCDwH/README.md

 but they are implemented by us and not given by the original works authors.

 The file someone needs to run in order to test the framework is the main.py providing the right graph, seedset and community files.
+Parameters need also adjacement.